scopplestone/testing/README.md

 ## Installation

-The installation of PICLas is described [here](https://testing-piclas.readthedocs.io/en/latest/installation.html)
+The installation of PICLas is part of the [User Guide](https://testing-piclas.readthedocs.io/) and can be found [here](https://testing-piclas.readthedocs.io/en/latest/installation.html)

 ## Regression Testing